Practical Experience with Stable Set and Coloring Relaxations: Preliminaries

 \subsection{Strengthening of the Lovász Theta Function}

-In the last subsection we have seen that the parameter $\vartheta(G)$ as an upper bound on $\alpha(G)$ is given as the optimal value for the semidefinite optimization problem \eqref{theta_strable_set}.
+In the previous section, we have seen that the parameter $\vartheta(G)$ as an upper bound on $\alpha(G)$ is given as the optimal value for the semidefinite optimization problem \eqref{theta_stable_set}.
 There are some obvious strengthenings towards $\alpha(G)$.
-The first strengthening $\vartheta^\prime(G)$ of the Lovász theta function was given by Schrijver~\cite{Schrijver} by adding the nonnegativity constraints
+The first strengthening $\vartheta^\prime(G)$ of the Lovász theta function was given by Schrijver~\cite{Schrijver} by adding the non-negativity constraints

 Gruber and Rendl~\cite{Gru:03} proposed a further strengthening $\vartheta^{\prime \Delta}(G)$ which is obtained by including the triangle inequalities